 The best way to do this, is to simply say no to them.
 But don’t say no and then give a big long excuse; Just say things like “No I’m sorry I can’t help you move house.
 I’ve got plans that day.”
 Don’t say what your plans are.
 Don’t give any details.
 Just firmly and pleasantly say you are busy.
 The strange thing is that people very rarely ask what you’re doing when you say no in this way.
 If they do, just be vague and say “family stuff” or “work stuff”.

 The other way to get out of seeing them is to say “I’ll have to check.”
 For example “I’m not sure I can take your kids from school that day while you go and have your extra marital affair.
 I think I’ve got something on.
 I’ll have to check.”
 Very often, just giving yourself that space – rather than giving a definitive yes or no – can get yourself out of a situation.
 Very often they'll just go and ask someone else if you don't give them a direct answer straight away.

 Dealing with toxic people can often make us feel anxious.
-Here’s a useful technique to deal with any stress-inducing elements – whether it be a toxic person or a bad situation.
-It’s called “Anchoring”.
-It’s also really great to try if you suffer from panic attacks.
-Listen to the audio below to find out how to use it in your daily life to help reduce your anxiety.
+There's a useful technique called 'Anchoring' which helps to deal with any stress-inducing elements – whether it be a toxic person or a bad situation.
+(You can click here for our special article on the Anchoring technique and how it can also help panic attacks. ) Listen to the audio below to find out how to use it in your daily life to help reduce your anxiety.